 Kirk Koenigsbauer has been Chief Operating Officer & Corporate Vice President, Experiences and Devices Group at Microsoft Corporation since February 2020.
-From December 2016 to February 2020, he was Corporate Vice President, Microsoft 365 and from July 2012 to November 2016, he was Corporate Vice President, Office Apps Engineering, at Microsoft.
-Prior to that, he was Corporate Vice President, Office Product Management at Microsoft from June 2002 to July 2012.
-Kirk worked at Amazon.com from 1998 to 2001 where he held the roles of General Manager, Software & Video Games Stores and Director of Product Management, Auctions.
-Kirk also worked at Microsoft from 1992 to 1998 and as a consultant at Accenture from 1989 to 1991.
-Kirk has a bachelor's degree from Colby College.
-Kirk resides in Seattle, Washington, United States.
+From December 2016 to February 2020, he was Corporate Vice President, Microsoft 365 and from July 2012 to November 2016, he was Corporate Vice President, Office Apps

-Deanna Oppenheimer is the founder of CameoWorks, LLC, a global firm that advises leaders of early stage companies and consultancies.
-Deanna founded CameoWorks in 2012.
-From 2005 to 2011, she served in a number of companies and consultancies.
-Deanna founded CameoWorks in 2012, From 2005 to 2011, she served in a number of roles at Barclays PLC, first as chief executive of UK Retail and Business Banking and then as vice chair of Global Retail Banking.
-From 1985 to 2005, Deanna served in a number of positions at Washington Mutual, Inc., with her last role as president of Consumer Banking.
-She is also the chair of the board of directors of Hargreaves Lansdown plc, nonexcutive chair of the board of directors of InterContinental Hotels Group PLC and a non-excutive director of Slalom and is the founder of BoardReady, a not-for-profit, collective group of diverse senior leaders dedicated to increasing corporate and board diversity.
-Deanna received a BA from the University of Puget Sound.
-Deanna resides in Seattle, Washington, United States.
 Simon Paris is Chief Executive Officer of Finastra, a global financial technology (fintech) provider.
 He joined Finastra (previously Misys) as president in 2015 and also served as its Chief Sales Officer, before being appointed Deputy CEO in 2017 and CEO in 2018.
 Simon previously worked at SAP from 2007 to 2015, where he held a number of senior leadership positions.
 Simon was also previously a senior consultant with McKinsey & Company.
 He currently chairs the World Trade Board, an organization initiated by Finastra that is made up of global leaders, innovative thinkers, industry influencers and subject matter experts from the different corners of trade, finance and commerce.
-He is also a member of the board of directors of Everbridge, Inc. Simon holds a BA from the European Business School and an MBA from
+He is also a member of the board of directors of Everbridge, Inc. Simon holds a BA from the European Business School and an MBA from INSEAD.
+Simon resides in London, United Kingdom.